 Our data, under the Labour Rights Index, shows that minimum wages, statutory or negotiated, exist in more than 90 per cent of the 135 countries.
-While three countries have no provision for minimum wages, there are eight countries which stipulate minimum wages either for nationals or for public sector workers only.
-Eight of these eleven countries, either with no minimum wage or minimum wage for public sector workers or nationals, are from the Middle East and North Africa region.
+While three countries have no provision for minimum wages, there are seven countries which stipulate minimum wages either for nationals or for public sector workers only.
+Seven of these ten countries either have no minimum wage or no minimum wage for private sector workers are from the Middle East and North Africa region.
 Given this background, Qatar announced a minimum wage that applies to workers in all sectors and does not discriminate between nationals and migrant workers.

 Qatar is the first country in the Gulf region to introduce a non-discriminatory minimum wage for all workers, irrespective of their nationality.
 Other countries in the region may wish to emulate it.